thoughtspot/cs_tools/docs/syncer/protocol.md

   - toc
 ---

+??? attention "In Beta"

+    The Syncer protocol is in beta, it has been added to __CS Tools__ in v1.3 on a __provisional basis__.
+It may change significantly in future releases and its interface will not be concrete until v2.

+    Feedback from the community while it's still provisional would be extremely useful;
+    either comment on [#25][gh-issue25] or create a new issue.

 If your use case for interacting with the ThoughtSpot API data isn't supported by the built-in syncers in CS Tools, we've exposed an interface for defining a custom syncer so that you can inject your own.